congma/lru_ng/doc/source/thread-safety.rst

       do not drop the GIL or modify the :class:`LRUDict`, usage in a threaded environment is generally safe.

-   2. The callback is generally safe, but it is not preferable to modify the :class:`LRUDict` in there or clog up the purge queue by taking long computations.
+   2. The callback and the :meth:`~object.__del__` method of keys or values are generally safe, but it is not preferable to modify the :class:`LRUDict` in there or clog up the purge queue by taking long computations.

    3. Limited ability to detect contention at runtime is provided (see :exc:`LRUDictBusyError`), and the user can implement their own